carenaudo/Menipy/CODEXLOG.md

 **Summary:** Reimplemented `auto_calibrate` to apply Canny edge detection and a Hough transform, measuring the separation of near-vertical lines.
 Updated the unit test to draw a dark needle on a light background and documented the new approach in the README.
 All tests pass.

+## Entry 23 - ROI Selection for Volume

+**Task:** Implement region-of-interest drawing and restrict processing to this area.
+Update PLAN.md to mark the step complete.

+**Summary:** Added an ROI Mode checkbox in `ParameterPanel` and new handlers in `MainWindow` to draw a green rectangle.
+Segmentation and contour overlays now operate on the cropped region, and metrics use the restricted mask.
+Updated tests with ROI drawing and processing cases, and marked the corresponding plan section complete.